OWASP/DevGuide/docs/en/05-implementation/03-secure-libraries/index.md

 ----

+## Additional Secure Libraries

+### Java Encoder
+Java Encoder is an OWASP library that helps prevent cross-site scripting (XSS) by safely encoding untrusted data before it is included in application output.

+It should be used whenever user-controlled input is rendered in HTML, JavaScript, URLs, or other browser-facing contexts.

+See the OWASP Java Encoder project for details [javaencoder].

+### Java HTML Sanitizer
+Java HTML Sanitizer is an OWASP library designed to clean untrusted HTML content by allowing only safe elements and attributes.

+It is useful when applications need to accept HTML input from users while reducing the risk of XSS vulnerabilities.

+See the OWASP Java HTML Sanitizer project for details [htmlsanitizer].

 The OWASP Developer Guide is a community effort; if there is something that needs changing then [submit an issue][issue0703] or [edit on GitHub][edit0703].